huijing/slides/chinese-web-typography/README.md

 My slides use a font called Magnetic Pro, which does not support Cyrillic alphabets.
 But fortunately, I managed to find a reasonably similar font that does, called Bender.
 I only need the Cyrillic letters to display in Bender, while everything else should use Magnetic Pro.

-So the code points in the `unicode-range` range descriptor are that of the Cyrillic letters that I've used in this presentation.
+So the code points in the `unicode-range` descriptor are that of the Cyrillic letters that I've used in this presentation.
 Now, say I have a page that only uses English words, Bender will not load at all because it is not needed.
 It will only load when the browser encounters the Cyrillic letters in the `unicode-range` specified.

 ## Font feature properties